 When your enrollment is confirmed, at the end of the late registration period, financial aid funds are credited to your student account.
 If the financial aid is less than your charges, you are responsible for paying the difference.

 If the financial aid is greater than your charges, Student Financial Services issues a refund check within 14 days, made payable to you and mailed to the address on record with the Registrar’s Office.

 Financial aid advising

-Upon applying for financial aid, advisors can help you understand the different types of aid for which you are eligible.
-Advisors are available by appointment.
+Upon applying for financial aid, a financial aid officer can help you understand the different types of aid for which you are eligible.
+Financial aid officers are available by appointment.